 AMP Action Lab is a skills-builder for young change-makers and agitators who are interested in building, deepening, and refining actionable skills around social change, leadership and advocacy – at the local and global level.
-The 5-day training program, based in Washington, D.C., is designed and delivered by AMP’s expert trainers through hands-on workshops that are intensive in both theory and in practice, with training modules covering skills such as Systems Thinking, Diversity and Inclusion, Social Entrepreneurship and Innovation, Strategic Communications, Ethics and Leadership, Arts and Advocacy, Campaign-building, and How to Run for Office.
-At the end of the program, participants will apply all their learning by launching a social action project on the AMP Global Youth platform.
+The 5-day training program is designed and delivered by AMP’s expert trainers through hands-on workshops that are intensive in both theory and in practice, with training modules covering skills such as Systems Thinking for Complex Problem-Solving, Diversity and Inclusion, Strategic Planning for Social Action, Strategic Communications and Storytelling, and Empathy Mapping.
+At the end of the program, participants will have a deep understanding of how power works and how to use power in an equitable and effective way.
+The AMP Action Lab provides all the building blocks to participants applying their learning to the launch of a social action project on the AMP Global Youth platform.

 About AMP Action Lab

-In response to and in honor of the incredibly inspiring youth organizing that North America has witnessed in recent history, the AMP Action Lab has launched in summer 2018 to serve budding change-makers with on-the-ground tools for change.
+In response to and in honor of the incredibly inspiring youth organizing that North America has witnessed in recent history, the AMP Action Lab serves budding change-makers with on-the-ground tools for change.
 Based in Washington, D.C., we invite global youth to come and experience what real change looks like in the city where change is the only constant.

 The AMP Action Lab Approach

-- Diversity and Inclusion: Advocacy and organizing is often about building power in our local-global communities, but in order to do this we must first understand the nature of power in all its forms and in relation to people’s identities.
-In this module, concepts such as power, prejudice, and privilege are deconstructed as we introduce an anti-oppressive, intersectional approach to designing and implementing social action in order to build power that is equitable and inclusive of everybody.
+- Diversity and Inclusion: Advocacy and organizing is often about building power in our local-global communities, but in order to do this we must first understand the nature of power in all its forms and how it interacts with people’s composite identities.
+In this module, concepts such as; prejudice, power, and privilege are deconstructed as we introduce an anti-oppressive, intersectional approach to designing and delivering social action in order to build power that is equitable and inclusive of everybody.

-- Strategic Communications: The key to any effective social action is that people know about it.
-In the age of the digital media, communications has never been more creative, dynamic, and therefore strategic.
-This module looks at different types of awareness-raising and outreach as well as how to successfully deploy all vocal, visual, written, and digital forms from an arsenal of multimedia.
+- Strategic Communications and Storytelling: The key to any effective social action is that people know about it.
+In the age of the digital media, communications has never been more creative, competitive, and therefore strategic.
+This module looks at different types of awareness-raising and outreach as well as how to successfully deploy storytelling tactics to emotively, resonantly, and compellingly hold your audience’s attention and allyship.
 Full of tips, tricks, and techniques, participants will be trained in how to amplify their various ‘voices’ for a change-making that attracts, engages, and influences.

 Application deadline: Rolling, but space is very limited and we strongly advise applying early.